aiidateam/aiida-core/docs/source/tutorial/basic.rst

 =========

 So far we have executed each process manually.
-Of course, the purpose of AiiDA is to automate these steps by linking them together in a *workflow*, whose provenance is stored to ensure reproducability.
+AiiDA allows us to automate these steps by linking them together in a *workflow*, whose provenance is stored to ensure reproducibility.
 For this tutorial we have prepared a basic ``WorkChain`` that is already implemented in ``aiida-core``.
 You can see the code below: